Peter Thibeaux

-Peter C. Thibeaux (born October 3, 1961) is a retired American professional basketball small forward who played two season in the National Basketball Association (NBA) as a member of the Golden State Warriors.
+Peter C. Thibeaux (born October 3, 1961) is an American former professional basketball player who played two seasons in the National Basketball Association (NBA) as a member of the Golden State Warriors.
 He was drafted by the Warriors in the fourth round (77^{th} pick overall) from Saint Mary's College of California.

+Thibeaux played in the Continental Basketball Association (CBA) for the Toronto Tornados during the 1983–84 season, the Tulsa Fast Breakers during the 1988–89 season and the Cedar Rapids Silver Bullets during the 1990–91 season.
+He won a CBA championship with the Fast Breakers in 1989.
+He was selected to the All-CBA Second Team in 1989 and 1991.

 In the 1989–90 season, Thibeaux played in the Dutch Eredivisie for EBBC Den Bosch.